a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 Parameters may also be passed as a serialized table.
 See Passing a Serialized Table 1.

 I hope some of these examples will help to point the way to a solution for your particular requirements.
-If not, I recommend taking a look at the Program Logic Event Generator (PLEG) plugin.

 ## Delayed Actions - Passing a Serialized Table
 RexBeckett: